Lingfield created an Educational Trust under lay management at the beginning of 1987, establishing a Board of Governors.

 Mrs Linda Charlton - Governor

-Educated at Tunbridge Grammar School for Girls, Linda then gained a Law Degree from De Montfort University after which she joined Fidelity International, a privately-owned investment company.
-She covered a number of responsibilities during her 30 year career including global Chief Risk Officer, Head of Fund Accounting and Investment Services Operations for UK and Continental Europe, as well as Fund Operations in Asia.
+Educated at Tonbridge Grammar School for Girls, Linda then gained a Law Degree from De Montfort University after which she joined Fidelity International, a privately-owned investment company.
+She covered a number of responsibilities during her 30 year career including global Chief Risk Officer, Head of Fund Accounting and Investment Services Operations for UK and Continental Europe and Fund Operations in Asia.
 In addition to these business responsibilities Linda was also the Chair of the Corporate Fund Raising Committee and a sponsor for the Diversity and Inclusion Committee including being the Champion for Mental Health.
 She was also a Trustee for the UK Pension Fund for a number of years.
-Linda is married and has three children, all of whom have attended Lingfield College with her youngest currently a pupil and sitting A Levels in the summer.
-Linda participates in a number of voluntary activities which include being a helper for a local branch of the Riding for the Disabled, Trustee and Secretary of the Withyham Village Hall, a brand ambassador for the Hospice in the Weald and a cross country judge and dressage steward for British Eventing South East, She is also an independent Pension Trustee for a London based-company.
+Linda is married and has three children, all of whom have attended Lingfield College.
+Linda participates in a number of voluntary activities which include being a helper for a local branch of the Riding for the Disabled, Trustee and Secretary of the Withyham Village Hall, a brand ambassador for the Hospice in the Weald and a cross country judge and dressage steward for British Eventing South East.
+She is also an independent Pension Trustee for a London-based company.
 Linda's interests include walking, gardening, reading and anything to do with horses.

 Appointed to the Board in 2017